Mojo struct

 Returns:

-The value of the long
+Int: The value of the long object as a Py_ssize_t.

 Raises:

-is not a Python long
+If obj is not a Python long object, or if the long object

-value overflows Py_ssize_t
+value overflows Py_ssize_t.

 is_true